NikhilBagwe/Learn-React/Assignments/Assignment-01.md

 - Using several libraries might impact the performance of an application adversely because of dependency conflicts.
 - Sometimes libraries are vulnerable to malicious attacks.

+## 3. What is CDN?
+Why do we use it?

+- A content delivery network is a distributed group of servers that caches content near end users.
+- It is a network of interconnected servers that speeds up webpage loading for data-heavy applications
+- It allows for the quick transfer of assets needed for loading Internet content, including HTML pages, JavaScript files, stylesheets, images, and videos.
+- It distributes network traffic evenly across several servers, making it easier to scale rapid boosts in traffic.
+- A CDN consists of multiple data centers around the world called points of presence (PoPs).
+Each PoP is capable of hosting and serving content to users.
+CDNs route users to specific PoPs based on a number of factors including distance, PoP availability, and connection speed.

+## 4. Why is React known as React?

+- React was developed for applications (Facebook) that have constantly changing data.
+- Since React is a front-end framework or the “View” in MVC, this means that as the user clicks around and changes the app’s data, the view should “react” or change with those user events.
+- React is called "React" because of its core feature, which is its ability to "react" or respond dynamically to changes in data.
+- The name "React" also reflects the fact that the library is built around the concept of a unidirectional data flow, where changes in data flow down through the component hierarchy, triggering updates and re-renders as necessary.

+## 5. What is crossorigin in script tag ?

+## 6. What is diference between React and ReactDOM ?

+## 7. What is difference between react.development.js and react.production.js files via CDN?

+## 8. What is async and defer?

+# -9